-Pinterest is a beautiful, crowded world of DIY projects to tackle, recipes to make, and put-together outfits to wear.
-Images aren’t just king on this social media platform — they’re the supreme alien rulers of the entire galaxy.
-We’ve put together this at-a-glance guide to Pinterest image sizes to help you create pins that are outta this world.
+Pinterest is a beautiful, bountiful world of DIY projects to tackle, recipes to make, and put-together outfits to wear.
+Images aren’t just king on this social media platform — they’re the supreme rulers of the galaxy.
 Get that good stuff and some quick tips below.
 Once you’ve become a pro pin crafter, up your social media knowledge even more with our guides to Facebook, Twitter, and Instagram image sizes.

-We have loads of pre-made, designer-approved Pinterest Templates (like those beauties above!) ready for you to customize.
+We have loads of pre-made, designer-approved Pinterest Templates ready for you to customize.

 While Pinterest is all about the images, detailed descriptions are also important.
 Pinterest advises that descriptions “mention the most compelling aspects of the idea, plus include any details that’ll help someone realize this Pin’s for them."

 Check out Pinterest’s Pin Formats Page to learn more about standard and video pins.